pyne/install_scripts/README.md

 Docker Builds (*.dockerfile)
 ----------------------------

-These dockerfiles can be used to build a docker image that has PyNE installed.
+These Dockerfiles can be used to build a docker image that has PyNE installed.
 The dockerfile chosen will build on the version of Ubuntu listed (16.04 or 17.04).
 Furthermore, the user may choose either to build a stable version of PyNE ("-stable") or the current develop